-Feeding your ants correctly is one of the most important parts of successful ant keeping.
+Feeding your ants correctly is one of the most important parts of successful ant keeping—this ant feeding guide covers everything you need to know.
 Too little food?
 The colony will struggle to grow.
 Too much?
 You’ll end up with mouldy messes and unwanted pests (ever seen an ant-sized fruit fly invasion?
 Not fun).

 This guide covers everything you need to know about feeding your ants, including: